Build a Homelab server using an old laptop

 kvmgt

-Then restart PVE to check if the GRUB boot parameters have taken effect:
+Then restart PVE and verify that the GRUB boot parameters have taken effect:

 1